mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

  * Correlation matrix
 ![Markdowm Image][6]
  <figcaption class="caption">Visualization</figcaption>
- We notice that feature of year of operation has zero correlation with our output class and high P_value
+ **We notice that feature of year of operation has zero correlation with our output class and high P_value**
- * Bias Vs Variance
+ * Learning curve
 ![Markdowm Image][7]
   <figcaption class="caption">Visualization</figcaption>
+  **We notice that we have high bias as adding more examples will not improve our model
  * High bias no normalization
  * No imputation ; no missing data
  * Feature scaling : We are going to use standarization